Tenant Background Check With Social Security Number (The #1 Mistake)

 No, even with an SSN most background checks will carry a fee to perform the checks.

-Do You Have to Provide a Social Security Number for All Background Checks?
+Do You Have To Provide a Social Security Number for All Background Checks?

 No, not all background checks require a SSN.
 However, background checks performed without an SSN will have some limits compared to those performed with an SSN.